 Small Business CGT Concessions

-This article is a brief overview of the small business capital gains tax (CGT) concessions.
+This article is an overview of the small business CGT concessions.
 The small business CGT concessions can significantly reduce and sometimes eliminate tax payable on the sale of a small business.
 The concessions are therefore extremely important when tax planning for small businesses.
-This article is a brief overview only – it focuses on the most common and important issues and is not to be relied on without seeking expert advice.
+This article is a brief overview only it focuses on the most common and important issues and is not to be relied on without seeking expert advice.
 It is essential that you obtain expert advice if you intend to obtain the benefit of any of the small business CGT concessions.

 Each concession also has further requirements that you must satisfy for the concession to apply, except for the small business 50% active asset reduction, which applies if the basic conditions are satisfied.